 MSY Technology operates 28 retail stores across Australia and online, selling computers, computer parts, accessories and software.
 MSY Technology admitted that it made false or misleading representations on the MSY website, and in oral and email communications to consumers about their rights.

 Submissions in response to the draft report closed on Thursday, 7 September 2017.

 The ACCC is conducting a market study of the new car retailing industry.
 The study has focused on competition and consumer issues that may be present or emerging in the industry.

 The round table with invited stakeholders will take place on 25 September 2017.

 In June 2016 the ACCC indicated that the market study would examine whether industry practices are consistent with what we would expect from a competitive market.

 The Federal Court has today dismissed proceedings brought by the ACCC against LG Electronics Australia Pty Ltd (LG).

-The Australian Competition and Consumer Commission has commenced proceedings in the Federal Court against LG Electronics Australia Pty Ltd (LG) alleging that LG made false or misleading representations to consumers about their rights in relation to faulty LG products.
+The ACCC had alleged that LG made false or misleading representations to consumers about their rights in relation to faulty LG products.

-It is alleged by the ACCC that, in relation to complaints about defects with its televisions, LG misrepresented to consumers, retailers or repairers that:
+In relation to complaints about defects with its televisions, the ACCC alleged LG misrepresented to consumers, retailers, or repairers that: